 It has to be filed within 3 months from the expiry of the policy, commonly included in the renewal procedure.
-Usually, it is accounted in the form of a discount in the premium costs.
+Usually, it is accounted for in the form of a discount on the premium costs.

 *Source* – IRDA

-- Myth: Policy ensures amount equivalent to the damage sustained or value of a new car where vehicle can’t be repaired.
+- Myth: Policy ensures an amount equivalent to the damage sustained or the value of a new car where the vehicle can’t be repaired.

-Fact: Coverage amount depends on the Insured Declared Value and Depreciation in the value of the vehicle till the time of cause of claim.
+Fact: Coverage amount depends on the Insured Declared Value and Depreciation in the value of the vehicle till the time of the cause of the claim.